-Content formatting issues in podcast directories such as iTunes
+Content formatting issues in podcast directories such as Apple Podcasts

-When content is not formatted correctly in directories such as iTunes, it is usually an indication that your feed has been manipulated in some way.
-Follow our Diagnose player/feed issues page to diagnose the problem.
+When content is not formatted correctly in directories such as Apple Podcasts, it is usually an indication that your feed has been manipulated in some way.
+Follow our Diagnosing Player and/or Feed Issues page to diagnose the problem.

 If your listing at Apple Podcasts, Spotify, or any other directory is taking a long time to update (more than 48 hours), this is usually an indication of one of the following:

 - XML in the RSS is formatted incorrectly (test with a feed validator service like our Cast Feed Validator)

-- Server is blocking iTunes (e.g. blocking HTTP/1.1 HEAD and GET requests must be supported)
+- Server is blocking Apple Podcasts (e.g. blocking HTTP/1.1 HEAD and GET requests must be supported)

 - HTML style comments are found at the bottom of the XML of the feed (this can be an intermittent issue, some weeks it’s not a problem, some weeks it is)

-Podcast feed is not accepted because it does not support byte serving, your iTunes image is not 1400×1400 or does not support HEAD requests
+Podcast feed is not accepted because it does not support byte serving, your podcast artwork image is not 1400×1400 pixels or does not support HEAD requests

-When submitting your podcast feed to iTunes and you see the above error, you will need to check the following:
+When submitting your podcast feed to Apple Podcasts, if you see the above error, you will need to check the following:

 - RSS feed URL is hosted on a server that supports byte range requests (partial requests) and correctly accepts HTTP HEAD requests

-- iTunes image URL is hosted on a server that supports byte range requests (partial requests) and correctly accepts HTTP HEAD requests
+- Artwork image URL is hosted on a server that supports byte range requests (partial requests) and correctly accepts HTTP HEAD requests

 - Episode media files are hosted on a server that supports byte range requests (partial requests) and correctly accepts HTTP HEAD requests

-- iTunes image is truly 1400×1400 square image in RGB color space saved as a png or jpg
+- Artwork image is truly 1400×1400 square image in RGB color space saved as a png or jpg

 Feed validation issues

 First, make sure you are observing a feed error, as opposed to a recommendation.
 FeedValidator.org hasn’t been updated in many years and is not aware of many of the new tags and attributes for podcasting added by Apple or RawVoice.
 You should use Cast Feed Validator instead, as it is updated by the Blubrry team regularly.